Learning and Teaching in Higher Education (PGCLTHE)

 - anyone working in Higher Education, whose role includes significant responsibility for supporting student learning.

 You will normally have the following:

 - Current and ongoing experience of supporting the learning of HE students

 - Current experience, or anticipated experience during the period of the programme, of curriculum and assessment design at HE level

-Prior experience is valued on the PGCert.
+Prior experience is valued on the PGCLTHE.
 Those course members who have the equivalent of three years’ full-time experience in a related educational setting can claim accreditation of prior learning against a module towards the certificate.

-Aims and Benfits
+Aims and benefits

 The programme aims to: